-With default settings, Windows 10 allows you search the web right from the taskbar search box.
-The search uses Bing as the web search engine and opens search results in the default web browser of Windows 10.
+With default settings, Windows 10 allows you to search the web right from the taskbar search box.
+The search uses Bing as the web search engine and opens search results in the Edge which is the default web browser in Windows 10.

-As you likely know by now, there is no setting under Settings app or Control Panel to use Google as the default search in taskbar or Start menu search, instead of the default Bing search engine.
+As you likely know by now, there is no setting under Settings app or Control Panel to use Google or any other search engine as the default search in taskbar or Start menu search instead of the default Bing search engine.

 Make Google the default search in Windows 10 taskbar